Oil well in a field

 The full article is available to read online from Property Week, available by subscription only.

-Alex Ground and Tom Jenkins are in the real estate, planning and construction team.
+Alex Ground is in the real estate, planning and construction team.
 Alex is a partner, advising on all aspects of planning, highways and compulsory purchase including planning applications, appeals, negotiating s106 agreements, challenges and enforcement.
-Tom is an associate specialising in all areas of contentious and non-contentious planning, compulsory purchase and highways law and acts for a range of clients across the sector.

 Get in touch